 Where stipulated in the event information and then if competitor entry numbers allow a dual tournament format may be employed.
 A dual tournament format means that two separate brackets are contested on the same day, one after the other.
 Essentially this allows players to travel to a single event but compete in two’tournaments, guaranteeing all athletes at least two matches.
 The dual tournaments’ brackets may have different weight boundaries (e.g., Olympic vs World Championship weights) to allow for a wider range of potential opponents.

 A-class competitors in WTF rules sparring and ITF rules sparring disciplines accrue ranking points for medal positions won throughout the year’s seeding tournament series – e.g., ICO-LUSL Cup, and Challenge Cup, and Lion’s Cup – towards their seeding in the Student National Taekwondo Championships series finale.
 Seeding points are not linked to weight division(s) contested allowing athletes to move up or down divisions between tournaments.
 Athletes are seeded according to their WTF global ranking (for WTF sparring divisions only) and then by total gold (13 points), silver (7 points) and bronze medals (4 points) won in the corresponding disciplines of the seeding tournaments – points must be accrued separately for ITF rules and WTF rules disciplines.
-The top four seeded competitors are placed apart at opposite ends of their brackets, ensuring the earliest they meet is in the semi-finals/ final, with a maximum of four athletes seeded per weight division at the Nationals.
+The top two seeded competitors in each Nationals Finals weight division are placed apart at opposite ends of their brackets, ensuring the earliest they meet is in the final.

 Team Scoring for the Overall Student National Taekwondo Championships and Indomitable Team Trophy